mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### traits / protocols
 _currently an unimplemented feature_

-We don't have a final name here, Guido recommended that `Protocols` as term of art in python already, but we'll need to loop back around and make a decision when we get there.
+We don't have a final name here, Guido recommended that `Protocols` as term of art in Python already, but we'll need to loop back around and make a decision when we get there.

 ### `help` builtin
 On the implementation, we'll need some work to build out `help(object)` and `help(Int)` (where Int is a struct, not a class).
 I don't see us prioritizing that in the next month or so, but it is super important for us to do that over time.
 We have ways to do that without adding a field to Int 🙂 etc, so that should be fine.
 It depends on Traits/Protocols which is on our roadmap